MichaelBeehler/MichaelBeehler/README.md

 ✨ I'm Michael Beehler, a student currently studying Computer Science at the University of Tampa ✨

-🔭 I'm currently working on developing an online academic journal for the University of Tampa's Criminology Institute for Research and Training
+🔭 I'm currently working on developing an autonomous vehicle that delivers food to students at the University of Tampa!
 🌱 I'm Currently learning Java, and game development using the Unreal Engine
 <!--
 **MichaelBeehler/MichaelBeehler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.